spring-cloud/spring-cloud-kubernetes/README.md

 The Kubernetes health indicator which is part of the core module exposes the following info:

-- pod name, ip address, namespace, service account, node name amd its ip address
+- pod name, ip address, namespace, service account, node name and its ip address
 - flag that indicates if the Spring Boot application is internal or external to Kubernetes

 ### Transparency